dhellmann/pymotw/PyMOTW/platform/index.rst

     Compiler     : GCC 3.4.6 20060404 (Red Hat 3.4.6-9)
     Build        : (1, 'Mar 12 2008 15:09:04')

-(It looks like I need to upgrade that system...)
+(It looks like I need to upgrade that system.)

 Windows::